ZivaVatra/flac2all/README.md

 There are some branches that are considered "fixed".
 This means that they tend to be self contained, and they need not track any other branch.
 A list of these branches as as follows:

 * master: Main branch, where final merges and tests are done prior to tagging and deployment.
 From here we generate the releases.
-* version4: The current development branch, where changes are made, pulls merged and tested, prior to merge with master for release.
+* version5: The current development branch, where changes are made, pulls merged and tested, prior to merge with master for release.
+* version4: The old stable branch.
+No active development, but kept in case someone needs/wants access to the old version4
 * version3: The old stable branch.
 No active development, but kept in case someone needs/wants access to the old version3

 ### Dev etiquette
 If you wish to contribute to flac2all, I ask that you keep to the following guidelines:

-* If you want to extend/modify flac2all, checkout the latest copy of the repo, switch to the development branch (currently "version4"), and then make your own branch, develop/test/debug until ready, then issue a pull request.
+* If you want to extend/modify flac2all, checkout the latest copy of the repo, switch to the development branch, and then make your own branch, develop/test/debug until ready, then issue a pull request.
 Do not start hacking away on the master branch directly.

 * The goal of the master branch is to be the final stage before a tagged release.
 As such, any code merged into master should not break things badly.
 All testing and debugging should be done on your branch prior to merge.